huynguyen250896/geneCor/README.md

 # geneCor v0.1.0
 #### I. Introduction
-The package geneCor is built to serve as a support tool for the paper "*Multi-omics analysis detects novel prognostic subgroups of breast cancer*". </br> It automatically individually computes the Pearson's correlation coefficients of genes shared between CNA data and the corresponding mRNA, and those shared between MET data and the corresponding mRNA; visualizes the overall distribution of Z values between MET or CNA and the corresponding mRNA on a page; and examines the significance of the skewness for those distributions using D'Agostino test. </br>
+The package geneCor is built to serve as a support tool for the paper "*Multi-omics analysis detects novel prognostic subgroups of breast cancer*". </br> It automatically individually computes the correlation coefficients of genes shared between CNA data and the corresponding mRNA, and those shared between MET data and the corresponding mRNA; visualizes the overall distribution of Z values between MET or CNA and the corresponding mRNA on a page; and examines the significance of the skewness for those distributions using D'Agostino test. </br>

 #### II.
 Data Struture
 You must preprare the four kinds of the following data: *df1*, *df2*, *df3*, and *df4* (see the 'III.Implementation' section).</br>